filips123/PWAsForFirefox/docs/docs/user-guide/browser.md

 !!! tip

+    These settings can be accessed in the same place as standard Firefox settings in the app
+    browser: In the web app window, click on the hamburger menu near the top right corner and open settings.
+Alternatively, they can also be accessed from `about:config`.

+!!! tip

     You may need to restart the app browser for some configuration options to take effect.

 <!-- Section: Colors -->